The Big Piece: Conservation

-The hull ended up being stored in Boston and broken into two parts, due to some concerns about its size during transportation and exhibiting.
+The hull ended up being stored in Boston and broken into two parts, due to some concerns about its size during transportation and exhibition.
 The second piece was not very large as it was just an extending part.
 Before being cleaned, it had many rusticles.
 Many of the bronze parts of the hull, such as the windows, were still in working condition, and remnants of paint could be seen in some areas.
 Conservation was headed by LP3 Conservation from France and EverGreene Architectural Arts.
 The artifact was desalinated using sacrificial anodes and soaked in sodium carbonate for 18 months.
 During the soaking period, it traveled to venues in Boston, St. Paul, and New York City.
 The rusticles and some loose corroded parts were removed by a 3,000-psi water jet.
 The piece was then dried using propane torches and the remaining debris was hand-picked off.
 To neutralize the rust, conservationists applied a 5% tannic acid solution and hot waxed it.

 After traveling for a while, being exhibited at places such as the Metreon in San Francisco, the Big Piece ended up on display at the Titanic: The Artifact Exhibition at the Luxor in Las Vegas, which opened in 2008.
 It has received 22 million visitors as of 2023.
 The Little Piece is located at a similar exhibition in Orlando, Florida.